Gesomyrmex incertus: History and classification

-G. incertus is known from a single ant found in Russia.
+Gesomyrmex incertus is known from a single ant found in Russia.
 The specimen was described from a compression fossil preserved in diatomite deposits of the Bol’shaya Svetlovodnaya site.
 The site is exposed on the bank of Barachek Creek 3 km upstream from the creeks confluence with the Bol’shaya Svetlovodnaya River in the Pozharsky District, on the Pacific Coast of Russia.
 The fossil-bearing rocks preserve possibly Priabonian plants and animals which lived in and around a small lake near a volcano.
 The site has been attributed to either the Maksimovka or Salibez Formations and compared to the Bembridge Marls and Florissant Formation, both of which are Priabonian in age.

 At the time of description, the part and counterpart holotype specimen, PIN 3429/1183 & PIN 3429/1164 was preserved in the A. A. Borissiak Paleontological Institute collections, part of the Russian Academy of Sciences.
 The fossil, an isolated head of a queen, was first described by the trio of paleomyrmecologists Gennady Dlussky, Alexandr Rasnitsyn, and Ksenia Perfilieva.
 In the type description, Dlussky, Rasnitsyn, and Perfilieva named the species G. incertus, with the specific epithet derived from the Latin incertus meaning "doubtful".